 6b.
 Coronal holes

 Coronal holes produce streams of energized particles which “presses” the EGF down.
 The EGF is weakest around the poles, so stormy conditions are most noticeable around the polar areas.
-Large streams can enter Earth’s atmosphere on the poles, and collision with gases like oxygen, nitrogen, etc., produces the Northern Lights or Aurora.
+Large streams can enter Earth’s atmosphere on the poles, and collision with gases like oxygen and nitrogen produces the Northern Lights or Aurora.

 Same as Coronal Holes only with a more intense effect.
 CME’s have caused satellites, power grids and communications on Earth to go dead because of the intense bombardments with charged particles.
 Back in the 90’s a giant CME caused a part of the North American power grid to go down.
 During such a CME the currents that flow through the atmosphere at high and polar latitudes exceed 1,000,000 (one million) Ampere!